SouravJohar/OMR-Evaluator/OMR.Sheet.Evaluator.v1.0/README.md

-OMR SHEET EVALUATOR V1.0
+**OMR SHEET EVALUATOR**

 This software evaluates an OMR sheet (Bubble sheet) based on the key provided by the user.
 Currently, it only supports Multiple Choice Questions (only 1 correct answer), however the code can easily be extended for Multiple Answer Questions too.
-OSE v1.0 makes extensive use of the OpenCV 3 library.
+OSE makes extensive use of the OpenCV 3 library.
-Built on Python by Sourav Johar.
+Built on Python.

 Dependencies:
 	Numpy